 For history buffs, the California State Railroad Museum has exhibits portraying the construction of the Transcontinental Railroad, one of the country’s earliest technological achievements.

-Don’t miss the WAL Public Market—a vintage market in midtown selling myriad of unique, retro, and quirky wares.
+Don’t miss the WAL Public Market—a vintage market in midtown selling a myriad of unique, retro, and quirky wares.

 2 Napa Valley

 Known for the more than 400 wineries in the hillside of the Napa Valley wine region, Napa, considered the heart of California’s wine country, is more than just a stop for wine tastings.
+In fact, it is widely considered to be one of the best things to do in California.

 The historic Napa Valley Wine Train takes tourists on a scenic tour of the area and even offers a murder mystery tour.